menu

 The list: Marcio Carvalho's Jund - GP Copenhagen 2015, Top 8

 Let's start with the former and rising bogeyman of Modern: Jund.
 Jund always tries to gain an advantage in the early game through discard (Thoughtseize/Inquisition of Kozilek) before landing one bomb after another one.
 This includes cards like Dark Confidant, Tarmogoyf, and Liliana of the Veil.
-Furthermore, Jund plays hyper-efficient removal in Lightning Bolt, Abrupt Decay, and Exterminate!, which should be able to deal with nearly every kind of creature the Thoughtseizeopponent may cast.
+Furthermore, Jund plays hyper-efficient removal in Lightning Bolt, Abrupt Decay, and Terminate, which should be able to deal with nearly every kind of creature the Thoughtseizeopponent may cast.

 But Jund's greatest strength is also it greatest weakness: discard.
 Discard doesn’t help you against stuff, which the opponent draws from the top.
 If you are comparing Jund's deckplan with ours, you will recognize that their discard will hurt us if it comes early enough.
 But we can topdeck much better than Jund can.
-Furthermore, their removal interacts poorly with Disciple of Griselbrand and Worldspine Wurm, since the first one can kill the Jund player before it dies to a Exterminate! and the Wurm will leave his buddies on the battlefield.
+Furthermore, their removal interacts poorly with Griselbrand and Worldspine Wurm, since the first one can kill the Jund player before it dies to a Terminate and the Wurm will leave his buddies on the battlefield.
 5/5 Wurm tokens are still bigger than all but the largest Tarmogoyfs and Scavenging Oozes).
 It helps that Jund's staple removal spell, Lightning Bolt is basically useless for killing creatures in this matchup.
 Just watch out for Abrupt Decay aimed at leftover Wurms.

 Approaching the Jund Matchup